Background

 What to Look For

 Material Quality: In the UK market, you typically find two types: latex tubes and fabric loops.
-For resistance tubes, look for dipped latex which offers smooth, consistent tension.
+For resistance tubes, look for dipped latex which offers smooth, consistent tension validation.
 Cheaper extruded rubber can feel 'snappy' and has a higher risk of breaking.
 For loop bands (booty bands), look for a cotton-latex blend that won't roll up your legs or pinch skin.

 Safety Features: If you are buying tubes with handles, prioritising an internal safety cord (like the PTP system) is wise.
 This cord prevents the band from snapping back at you if the rubber fails—a crucial feature for home safety.